Viticulture

-In mythology

-In Greek mythology, the demigod Dionysus (Bacchus in Roman mythology), son of Zeus, invented the grapevine and the winepress.
-When his closest satyr friend died trying to bring him a vine Dionysus deemed important, Dionysus forced the vine to bear fruit.
-His fame spread, and he finally became a god.

-The Bible makes numerous references to wine, and grapevines, both symbolically and literally.
-Grapes are first mentioned when Noah grows them on his farm (Genesis 9:20–21).
-References to wine are made in the book of Proverbs (20:1) and the book of Isaiah (5:1–25).
-Deuteronomy (18:3–5, 14:22–27, 16:13–15) reports the use of wine during Jewish festivals.
-In Christianity wine is the symbol of the Last Supper, representing the blood of Christ.
-It is mentioned several times in the New Testament.
-We have the parable of the kingdom of heaven likened to the father starting to engage laborers for his vineyard.
-The vine is used as symbol of Jesus Christ based on his own statement, “I am the true vine (John 15:1).”
-In that sense, a vine is placed as sole symbol on the tomb of Constantine the Great.

 The grape vine

 The vast majority of the world's wine-producing regions are found between the temperate latitudes of 30° and 50° in each hemisphere.
 Within these bands, the annual mean temperatures are between 10 and 20 C. The presence of large bodies of water and mountain ranges can have positive effects on the climate and vines.
 Nearby lakes and rivers can serve as protection for drastic temperature drops at night by releasing the heat that the water has stored during the day to warm the vines.